Associate Professor and Chair, Women's and Gender Studies

 Phone: (405) 325-3481

-Dr. Traci Brynne Voyles is an Associate Professor and chair of Women’s and Gender Studies at the University of Oklahoma.
-She is an award-winning teacher and researcher in the fields of environmental history, environmental justice, indigenous studies, feminist theory, and critical race studies.
-Her most recent book, The Settler Sea: California’s Salton Sea and the Consequences of Colonialism, has won the support of multiple prestigious fellowships, including the Graves Award in the Humanities and will be published in the University of Nebraska Press’s Many Wests series.
-Her 2015 book, Wastelanding: Legacies of Uranium Mining in Navajo Country, published by the University of Minnesota Press, won the Southwest Book Award from the Border Regional Libraries Association.
+Dr. Traci Brynne Voyles s an Associate Professor and chair of Women’s and Gender Studies at the University of Oklahoma.
+She works in the fields of environmental history, environmental justice, Indigenous studies, feminist theory, and critical race studies.
+Her published books include The Settler Sea: California’s Salton Sea and the Consequences of Colonialism (University of Nebraska Press, Many Wests series, 2021) and Wastelanding: Legacies of Uranium Mining in Navajo Country (University of Minnesota Press, 2015).
 She is the author of several journal articles and essays, and the co-editor of the forthcoming collection Not Just Green, Not Just White: Race, Justice, and Environmental History with Mary E. Mendoza.
 Voyles specializes in working across disciplinary boundaries and has been a featured speaker in a range of multidisciplinary venues and research initiatives.
 Her current research undertakes an environmental history of childbirth in the long 20th century US.
-This project foregrounds the racial and settler structures of power that have shaped experiences of and approaches to childbirth care, and, in so doing, seeks out the historical confluences of reproductive justice and environmental justice.